Bede Academy, Blyth: Curriculum

 The academy follows the National Curriculum and has academic specialists grouped into Mathematics, English, Science (including physics, chemistry and biology specialists), Engineering, Sport, Modern Foreign Languages (French and German), History, Geography, Music, Drama and Philosophy, Theology and Ethics (encompassing religious, personal and social education) departments.

 Publications

 The academy publishes a newsletter, Bede Chronicle, once per term and an annual Year Book each autumn.

 Events and Performing Arts

 The academy holds events, including student concerts, as well as the Reg Vardy Band and pianist Francesco Attesti, talent shows, quizzes, cookery competitions and tea parties for local residents.

 Sport

 The academy has teams for a number of different sports, many of which have won local and regional titles.
 It competes in rugby, hockey, netball, cricket, rowing, fencing, and tennis.

 The schools of the Emmanuel Schools Foundation also hold the annual ESF Olympics, in which students participate against other schools in the group.

 Houses

 The academy operates a house system, a key for pastoral organisation, as well as inter-school competitions and sports matches.
-The three houses are named after Christian saints with a connection to the North East of England:
+The four houses are named after Christian saints with a connection to the North East of England: